TENK-DAO/tenk/README.md

 ### Using the contract's types

-The generated typescript can then be compiled to allow for other projects to use.
 The main file and types of this package are found `./contracts/tenk/dist/*` and specified in the `package.json`.
 These